radioburst/PrusaConnectUploader/README.md

 This Docu is mainly made for my future self.
 But please feel free to add and improve!

 ## How it works
-Basically I use fswebcam to get snapshoots from my usb cams and since there is sadly no Enclosure Temp Endpoint in Prusa Connect I simply add and Overlay in the Snapshots.
+Basically I use fswebcam to get snapshots from my usb cams and since there is sadly no Enclosure Temp Endpoint in Prusa Connect I simply add and Overlay in the Snapshots.
 Furthermore I added a "Flashlight" function to it.
 The Script turns on the LED lights before it takes the snapshots and than turns it off again.
 There is also a Button connected to the Pi which can overwrite this so it stays on.

 ## Dependencies
 * fswebcam